andrealejandrog/andrealejandrog/README.md

 * 🌍  I'm based in Guatemala
 * 🖥️  See my portfolio at [My Website](http://andrealejandrog.pythonanywhere.com/)
 * ✉️  You can contact me at [andrealejandrog@gmail.com](mailto:andrealejandrog@gmail.com)
-* 🧠  I'm learning React Native
+* 🧠  I'm learning Typescript
 * 🤝  I'm open to collaborating on Web Development and back-end projects.
 Data science and Machine Learning.

 ### Skills